Archdiocese of Turin: Two episcopal 'elections'

 In 1243, Bishop Hugo (Uguccione) de Cagnola (1231–1243) abdicated the bishopric of Turin and became a Cistercian.
 Before he retired to a monastery (the house of the Cistercians in Genoa) though, he was required to administer his diocese until a successor was elected.
-On 15 November 1243, Pope Innocent IV ordered Bishop Hugo to see to the election of the Pope's Chamberlain, Nicholas, Provost of Genoa as the next Bishop of Turin.
-On 10 May 1244, Pope Innocent ordered the Papal Legate Gregorio de Montelongo, Papal Subdeacon and Notary, to see to the election of the Abbot of San Gennaro near Trino in the diocese of Vercelli, Giovanni Arborio, as the next bishop of Turin.
+On 15 November 1243, Pope Innocent IV ordered Hugo to see to the election of the Pope's Chamberlain, Nicholas, Provost of Genoa as the next Bishop of Turin.
+On 10 May 1244, Innocent ordered the Papal Legate Gregorio de Montelongo, Papal Subdeacon and Notary, to see to the election of the Abbot of San Gennaro near Trino in the diocese of Vercelli, Giovanni Arborio, as the next bishop of Turin.

 An episcopal election

 The episcopal election of 1319 is unusually well-attested.
 Bishop Teodisius Revelli (1301–1319) died in the Spring of 1319.
-The Cathedral Chapter met on 16 May to choose his successor.
+The cathedral chapter met on 16 May to choose his successor.
 One of the electors, the Primicerius Thomas de Pellizonus, was ill and was the subject of threats on the part of some disaffected citizens of Turin, and was therefore unable to attend the meeting.
-He sent a notarized explanation of his absence by means of two procurators, Canon Guilelmus de Cavaglata and Canon Guido de Canalibus.
-The electoral assembly duly took place later that day, and Canon Guido de Canalibus was elected Bishop of Turin.
-An electoral statement was drawn up immediately, and carried to the home of the Primicerius Thomas, who approved and ratified the election, still on 16 May.
+He sent a notarized explanation of his absence by means of two procurators, Guilelmus de Cavaglata and Guido de Canalibus.
+The electoral assembly duly took place later that day, and de Canalibus was elected Bishop of Turin.
+An electoral statement was drawn up immediately, and carried to the home of de Pellizonus, who approved and ratified the election, still on 16 May.
 This too was written down and properly notarized.
 The documents indicate that Bishop Guido was the immediate successor of the late Bishop Teodisius.

-Bishop Guido Canale had the unenviable task of annulling the marriage of Frederick of Saluzzo and Jacobina de Blandrata in 1333, on the grounds of affinity in the third degree.
+Bishop Guido Canale had the task of annulling the marriage of Frederick of Saluzzo and Jacobina de Blandrata in 1333, on the grounds of affinity in the third degree.
 The matter needed to be repaired by papal bulls of Pope John XXII.

 The bishops of Turin had a palace at Pinerolo, from which numerous surviving documents have been dated.